-Bryq's Emotional Intelligence Indicator will be measuring the candidate's Mixed Emotional Intelligence, also known as Trait EI.
+Bryq's Emotional Intelligence Indicator will be measuring the candidate's Mixed Emotional Intelligence.
 Mixed EI is an extremely strong predictor of future job performance, and gauges candidates on "an array of non-cognitive capabilities, competencies, and skills that influence one’s ability to succeed in coping with environmental demands and pressures."

 If you are looking to fill a position that is fast-paced, high-stress, or demanding, the Emotional Intelligence Indicator can better help to find a candidate that can handle those perimeters.